What are Products and Services?

 Perishable vs. Imperishable

 The best way to illustrate perishable products is to consider a restaurant owner.
 If such an individual does not understand the concept of spoilage and waste reduction, he risks ruining his business since most fresh foods spoil within a few days.
 Another example is technology.
 Even some intangible products like software become obsolete at some point.
-Imperishable products include items like canned corn, jewelry, and automobile parts.
+Imperishable products include items like jewelry and automobile parts.

 However, does the distinction between perishable and imperishable exist in services?
 Services can be described as perishable but not imperishable.
 A perishable service simply means that it’s short-lived.
 Ideally, such a service is consumed as soon as it is produced.
 Unlike products, the service cannot be stored for later use.